The most fundamental “Earth” science

 A unique “additional major” in geology

 If you are majoring in environmental science with a geology minor (Temple College of Forestry and Agriculture) or in geography with a geology minor, your required geology courses have been arranged to make it possible for you to complete an additional major in geology during the normal four-year period for the bachelor's degree.
-Contact the Department of Geology for advising.
+Contact the Department of Earth Sciences and Geologic Resources for advising.